Helderpad offers a number of unique services including

 Dual and Triple Stage Units Available in All Sizes

-Wiped Film (RFL) and Short Path (KDL) Distillation system designed for Laboratory distillation applications are available with a wide ranging list of features and options which can significantly affect the operating capabilities of the unit.
+Wiped Film / Rolled Film (RFL) and Short Path (KDL) Distillation system designed for Laboratory distillation applications are available with a wide ranging list of features and options which can significantly affect the operating capabilities of the unit.
 In this brochure, a number of the basic systems configurations and potential options will be reviewed.
 However, our experience with Short Path Distillation Division has been most RFL or KDL Systems sold in recent years have been customized to some extent based on the end user’s specific distillation requirements.
 Some of the basic elements and potential for customization are discussed below.

 Basic Evaporator Sizing: